manferlo81/map-number/README.md

 ### map

-*maps a number in a range to a different range, returning a floting point number, including number outside the given output range.*
+*maps a number in a range to a different range, returning a floting point number, it may include number outside the given output range.*

 > *this is the core function and all other map function variants depend on this it.*